Ishita-Khatri/DA6401_Assign3/README.md

-# Model Training and Evaluation
+This repository contains the implementation of a sequence-to-sequence RNN model with different cell types such as vanilla RNN, LSTM, and GRU.
+The task is to transliterate Latin sequences to Devanagari.
+The data is taken from the Dakshina Dataset by Google.

-This repository contains the implementation of a sequence to sequence RNN model with different cell types. that is trained with the AdamW optimizer, enhanced with gradient clipping and beam search for improved performance.
-The model uses two types of accuracy (Token Accuracy and Sequence Accuracy) to evaluate its performance during training.
+Firstly, the vanilla RNN/LSTM/GRU is run without an attention mechanism, and then an attention mechanism is implemented to evaluate performance.
+The attention mechanism performs better even with fewer encoder and decoder layers.

 ## Key Features:
 - **AdamW Optimizer**: We use the AdamW optimizer with a weight decay of 1e-5 to help prevent overfitting.